 Companies are moving toward an API-first approach to speed innovation and foster agility within.
 This approach is key to the shift from a monolithic single application to microservices — applications that are broken down by individual services, with teams aligned to those offerings.
 Microservices are exposed internally as APIs, creating thousands of internal APIs that need to be managed.

 Use of an internal API hub, a centralized platform to find, connect to and collaborate on APIs, is necessary to create an API ecosystem within the company.
 It encourages both the teams providing APIs and the teams consuming APIs to collaborate and streamline the software development process and deliver products and services to customers more rapidly.
 A centralized hub helps developers avoid code duplication and API replication while improving productivity for consumers with better API discoverability and the ability to use/reuse APIs.
+Thus the need for next-generation API platforms to promote innovation.

 Use APIs to Create External Opportunities